DriveCode: Domain Specific Numerical Encoding for LLM-Based Autonomous Driving: Methodology

 where $g_{\phi}: \mathbb{R} \to \mathbb{R}^d$ is a two-layer MLP with GELU activation.
 The first layer projects the number to the hidden dimension $d$, followed by GELU non-linearity, and the second layer refines the representation.
 This architecture ensures that 1D numbers are expanded into high-dimensional embeddings compatible with the language model.

-\textbf{Modality feature integration.} Let $\mathbf{E}(\cdot)$ denote the standard text encoder, and $\mathbf{F}_{\text{vis}}$ represent the sequence of visual patch features projected to $\mathbb{R}^{d}$ by the image projector.
+\textbf{Modality feature integration.} Let $\mathbf{E}(\cdot)$ denote the standard text encoder, and $\mathbf{f}_{\text{vis}}$ represent the sequence of visual patch features projected to $\mathbb{R}^{d}$ by the image projector.
 The final input embedding is constructed by inserting modality features into their original placeholder positions:

+Here, $u_i$ denotes the token id at position $i$ when this position corresponds to an ordinary text token.

-The resulting sequence $\mathbf{H}^{(0)}=[\mathbf{h}^{(0)}_1,\ldots,\mathbf{h}^{(0)}_{L'}]$ is then fed into the language model.
+The resulting sequence $\mathbf{H}^{(0)}=[\mathbf{h}^{(0)}_1,\ldots,\mathbf{h}^{(0)}_{L}]$ is then fed into the language model.
+Here, $L$ denotes the length of the final multimodal input sequence after inserting visual and numerical embeddings.
 This sequence allows the model to jointly attend over visual, textual, and numerical features while preserving alignment between each \textless number\_token\textgreater \ and its associated number.

 \textbf{Number head.} The number head consists of a linear projection that reduces the hidden dimension to $d/2$, followed by LayerNorm and GELU activation, and a final linear layer that outputs a scalar for numerical regression.